 - Will be required to attend all training sessions as directed by the Patrol Support Sergeant.

-- Must complete a 1.5 mile run and obtain at least 70% or higher (35/50).
+- Must complete a 1.5 mile run.
 Candidates will be required to sign a Fitness Liability Release Form.
 Those in attendance should ensure that they bring proper attire for the weather as the run may be completed on an indoor or outdoor track.